coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 This starter project references the [coveo-search-ui-tests](https://github.com/coveo/search-ui-tests), which is a simple library used to initialize environment variables that match the Coveo JavaScript Search Framework behavior.

-It uses the [jasmine](https://jasmine.github.io/) framework for testing, so this article will use jasmine too, but other frameworks should also work.
+It uses the [jasmine](https://jasmine.github.io/) framework for testing, so this article will use jasmine too.
+However, other frameworks should also work.

 We already have a test file for the `HelloWorld` component in the `tests/ui` folder.
 Duplicate the `HelloWorld.spec.ts` file, and name it `CoveoFeelingLucky.spec.ts`.

-Replace some names in this file, scrap the code that does not belong to the `CoveoFeelingLucky` component, and you should end up with something similar to:
+Replace some names in this file, scrap the code that does not belong to the `CoveoFeelingLucky` component, and you should end up with something that looks similar to this:

 ```ts
 import { CoveoFeelingLucky, ICoveoFeelingLuckyOptions } from '../../src/ui/CoveoFeelingLucky';